-If you are looking for practical training and theological education in youth ministry in an format that allows you to stay at your church, then CYMT’s Training Only Program is perfect for you.
+If you are looking for practical training and theological education in youth ministry in a format that allows you to stay at your church, then CYMT’s Training Only program is perfect for you.

-Graduate residents in the Training Church Program can receive practical training and earn a Master of Arts in Youth Ministry through one of our partner seminaries while they work at their church.
-CYMT offers regional campuses in Tennessee and Texas through partnerships with Memphis Theological Seminary and Austin Presbyterian Theological Seminary.
-Training churches are from multiple denominations within a four-hour radius of Memphis, TN and Austin, TX.
+Graduate residents in the Training Only program can receive practical training and earn a Master of Arts in Youth Ministry through our partner seminary while they work at their church.
+CYMT offers regional campuses thorough Austin Presbyterian Theological Seminary – one campus in Austin, TX and an extension campus in Nashville, TN.
+Training churches are from multiple denominations within a four-hour radius of Nashville, TN and Austin, TX.

 Acceptance to the program is competitive, as the cohort spots are limited.
-The training church pays tuition for their youth minister to receive the same benefits of a graduate resident.
+The Training Only church pays tuition for their youth minister to receive the same benefits of a graduate resident.

 Personalized coaching for